goksinan/goksinan.github.io/_posts/2019-06-28-interview-questions.md

 $$ \sum_{i=1}^n [y_i -(\beta_0 + \beta_ix_i)]^2 $$

----

-**Q9.
-What is Polynomial Regression?**
+## <a name="q9"></a> Q9.
+What is Polynomial Regression?

-**A9.** If fitting a straight line to data is not applicable, maybe a more flexible line would work better.
+If fitting a straight line to data is not applicable, maybe a more flexible line would work better.
 Polynomial regression provides this flexibility.
 It is similar to linear regression except that the cost model includes higher order versions of the features.

----

-**Q10.
-What is Logistic Regression?**
+## <a name="q10"></a> Q10.
+What is Logistic Regression?

-**A10.** Logistic Regression is used to solve classification problems and it is widely used by ML community.
+Logistic Regression is used to solve classification problems and it is widely used by ML community.
 It is an extension of the Linear Regression method where the objective is fitting a linear line to a set of data points.
 However, using Linear Regression for a classification problem has many disadvantages.
 Thus, Logistic Regression has been developed as a remedy.
 The most obvious difference is that Logistic Regression forces the output to be somewhere between 0 and 1.

 Logistic regression:   $$ 0 \leq h_Q(x) \leq 1 $$